 - Improved Home Health Policies, either CHAP Accreditation or Joint Commission Accreditation Compliant

-- More effective and efficient Home Health opperations
+- More effective and efficient Home Health operations

 - Stronger risk management strategies for your Home Care Agency